nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 │   ├── components            # Components that live outside of Core, used for applications built on top of Core.
 By default contains only AppContainer.js stub file for getting started.
 │   ├── constants             # Container for user defined constant files.
 Also includes appConfig.js which is used for general app config.
 Note that core is also configured from this file.
 │   ├── default-data          # Default data for the application
+│   │   └── _core_default-data    # Default data for Core, not to be modified by user
-│   │   ├── help              # In-app help markdown documentation files
+│   │       ├── help              # Core in-app help markdown documentation files
-│   │   └── layer-metadata    # Metadata files for each layer
+│   │       └── layer-metadata    # Core metadata files for each layer
 │   ├── index.html            # Start page where the app bundle is included, also has loading screen written in vanilla JS.
 │   ├── index.js              # Entry point for your app
 │   ├── styles                # CSS Styles, typically written in Sass │   │   ├── _theme.scss           # High level SCSS variables used for setting various application colors (Note: this is an scss partial file, see http://stackoverflow.com/questions/31311147/underscore-in-partial-sass-file)
 │   │   ├── _variables.scss   # SCSS variables, mixin and animation definitions (Note: this is an scss partial file, see http://stackoverflow.com/questions/31311147/underscore-in-partial-sass-file)
 │   │   └── styles.scss       # SCSS top level file used for importing _variables and Core styles.scss
 │   │